MantraDAO/mantra-dao-subgraph/README.md

 Note:

-To speed up syncing, you can specity a block height in schema.yaml
+To speed up syncing, you can specify a block height in subgraph.yaml